croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Contributes in Kick Offs"
         - "Seeks guidance from other testers, rather than answers"
         - "Accepts feedback graciously"
-        - "Will ask for help when needed, and will show what they have tried for themselves"
+        - "Proactive in asking questions, explains what they have tried so far and why that hasn’t worked"
       - level: 2
         criteria:
         - "Proactively communicates to their team and discipline with what they are working on, why they are doing it, how it's going and when they need help"